winest/RenameMedia/README.md

 ## About RenameMedia

-RenameMedia is a utility which parse media file EXIF or filename to get the creation date, and use the date to rename the file.
+RenameMedia is a utility which rename all files to their creation date.
+The parsing mechanism is prioritize by
+1. EXIF
+2. Filename
+3. MediaInfo
+4. Creation/LastModification Date

+## Prerequisite
+pip3 install exifread pymediainfo